Submodular Order Functions and Assortment Optimization

 \textbf{Case I:} Final Add is not invoked.
-In this case the algorithm does not remove elements after they are chosen and every element not in $S_i$ fails the threshold requirement.
+In this case every element not in $S_i$ fails the threshold requirement and the algorithm does not remove elements after they are chosen.
 Similar to the analysis of Algorithm \ref{calg}, we have an interleaved partition

 of $\opt\cup S_i$ such that $s_j$ is the $j$th element added to $S_i$.
 Using Corollary \ref{interleaf}, we have